 Can anyone in the world work for Scribendi?

 Yes, they hire workers worldwide for proofreading/editing positions, but English has to be your first language.
+You also need to have a Windows PC.
+Unfortunately, you cannot do this job on a Mac.

 What are the educational requirements to be considered for employment?